You are here

 earned a cumulative GPA of 3.0 and a minimum GPA of 3.0 in the two WRIT classes

 Eligibility differs somewhat for different types of internships.
 Under some circumstances the internship may waive one or more of the eligibility requirements.
 Keep in mind that the eligibility and completion requirements for internships apply only to those internships for which students earn credit; a student who chooses to not earn credit for an internship may still wish to list the experience on his or her resume.
-If you have questions or would like to learn more about a Journalism Internship, contact John Hatcher.
+If you have questions or would like to learn more about a Journalism Internship, contact Deborah Petersen-Perlman.